How to Run a Box Fan without Electricity? (6 Great Ways)

 • Get gasoline, diesel, kerosene, propane, or natural gas

-• An engine, motor, alternator, and electric fan.
+• An engine, motor, alternator, and electric box fan

-• A motor with electronic components (a generator) that function when heat is required for a gas-powered fan.
+• A motor with electronic components (a generator) that functions when heat is applied to a gas-powered fan

-Attach the two cables from the motor or generator to the fan terminals as shown below:
+Attach the two cables from the motor or generator to the fan’s terminals, as shown below.

 connecting the fan to the motor or generator